dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/index.md

 # Welcome to Container-Native Storage Hands-on Lab

-This lab guide is designed for self-paced walk-through of the "Container-Native Storage on OpenShift 3.5" hosted on [redhat.qwkilab.com](https://redhat.qwiklab.com).
-This lab gives you access to a fully functional OpenShift Container Platform 3.5 environment hosted on AWS.
+This lab guide is designed for self-paced walk-through of the "Container-Native Storage 3.5 on OpenShift 3.6" hosted on [redhat.qwkilab.com](https://redhat.qwiklab.com).
+This lab gives you access to a fully functional OpenShift Container Platform 3.6 environment hosted on AWS.
+This is not a tutorial on OpenShift Container Platform.
+Basic familiarity is assumed.

 #### Pre-requisites